mflerackers/mflerackers.github.io/_math/6-triangles.md

 P=a*A+b*B+c*C
 $$

-and the vertices have colors $$C_1$$, $$C_2$$ and $$C_3$$, the color C at point P is
+and the vertices have colors $$C_1$$, $$C_2$$ and $$C_3$$, then the color C at point P is

 $$C=a*C_1+b*C_2+c*C_3$$

 The texture coordinates are interpolated across the triangle in the same way.
-In a game this can be used for more than just visual properties however.
+In a game this can be used for more than just visual properties.
 If our game uses triangles to define the terrain, vertices can store for example speed factors to slow down units on certain places like sand or swamp ground.
 By calculating the speed factor at the unit's position relative to the triangles points using barycentric coordinates, we can get smooth transitions between terrain types.

 ### Calculation